deib-polimi/cpim-library/README.md

-In the file tools.zip there are also templates of the  3 configuration files needed to use the CPIM that summarize what has been said in the paragraphs relating to the structure of the file and in the latter part relating to configuration details specific to Glassfish AS.
+In the templates folder there are also templates of the  3 configuration files needed to use the CPIM that summarize what has been said in the paragraphs relating to the structure of the file and in the latter part relating to configuration details specific to Glassfish AS.